PRosenb/DeepSleepScheduler/README.md

     void removeCallbacks(Runnable *runnable);

     /**
-       Acquire a lock to prevent the CPU from entering deep sleep. acquireNoSleepLock() supports up to 255 locks.
+       Acquire a lock to prevent the CPU from entering sleep. acquireNoSleepLock() supports up to 255 locks.
        You need to call releaseNoSleepLock() the same amount of times as removeCallbacks() to allow the CPU to enter sleep again.